jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

   * Would you like to try/use FreeBSD or PC-BSD?

 ### Lab

-Compression comparison of git kernel gzip bzip2 xz

-Compare the output and amount of time this command takes: ```sudo find / -name chapter-05.md``` and ```locate chapter-05.md```--locate is clearly faster because databases are good at looking these kind of things up quickly.

 The objectives of this lab will be to use the shell and understand meta-characters, pipes, search, and tools.
 The outcome will be that you will be able to successfully use meta-characters for file creation, location, modification, and manipulation.
-You will succesfully master the concept of pipes and redirection as well.
+You will successfully master the concept of pipes and redirection as well.
 Resist the temptation to use the GUI file manger and a web browser.
 All actions will be done through the shell.

 __Final deliverable__ is to place all commands into a single text file named lastname-firstname-week-6-commands.txt), and all of the above screenshots into a single zip file named: __lastname-firstname-chapter-06-lab.zip__